KenStipek/twitter-mood/README.md

 You can [use it here](https://twitter-mood.herokuapp.com/).

 ### Technologies
 This app was created with goal of learning more about AngularJS and practicing simple ways to get personal attitudes from social networks.
-Here are primary technologies utilized:
+Here are the primary technologies used:

 - Ruby on Rails
 - AngularJS